May 29, 2026 · 7 min read

 Rule of thumb: if a paragraph is longer than two lines on your phone, break it.

 When you give specifics, give three.
 Seven feels exhaustive and reads as filler.
 Three reads as considered.
-The whole post should be reducible to three actionable points — if you can't, the post isn't ready.
+The whole post should be reducible to three actionable points.
+If you can't, the post isn't ready.

 4. End with a real question or don't end at all